 - With arguably their two best players (Drew Brees and Alvin Kamara) returning soon, is there value betting on the Saints?

-The New Orleans Saints (6-1) were favored to win the NFC entering Week 7, and after their 36-25 win over the Chicago Bears (3-3) in Week 7, Bovada currently has their odds to win the conference even shorter at +275, which is right in line with their average NFL conference odds.
+The New Orleans Saints (6-1) were favored to win the NFC entering Week 7, and after their 36-25 win over the Chicago Bears (3-3) in Week 7, sportsbooks currently have their odds to win the conference even shorter at +275, which is right in line with their average NFL conference odds.

 2019-20 NFC Championship Odds

 |San Francisco 49ers||+500|